-There’s absolutely nothing wrong with a bowl of basic guacamole, but when you want to spice it up, these creative but easy guacamole recipes will really enliven your Cinco de Mayo spread (or any Tuesday taco night for that matter).
+There’s absolutely nothing wrong with a bowl of basic guacamole, but when you want to spice it up, these creative but easy guacamole recipes will really enliven your tailgating spread (or any Tuesday taco night for that matter).

 Guacamole is one of my favorite foods ever.
 Heck, if I had to make a list of my most beloved things in this world, period, it would still be high up there, right behind sunsets and puppies.
 I love making it, and have avocados and limes at the ready pretty much all the time, just in case a craving strikes.

 Related Reading: 15 Game-Changing Avocado Recipes

 Being an avid guacamole fan, I can’t help but cry a bit on the inside any time I head to a get-together and see a plastic tub of store-bought stuff set out.
 I appreciate the thought, but c’mon, you can do so much better.
 Real-deal guacamole is so easy to make and way fresher and tastier than that sad, browning sludge from the supermarket.

 This Mexican mortar and pestle made from volcanic rock is the traditional way to grind avocados into guacamole, and doubles as a serving vessel too.